-If you have a medical issue or history of illness that you are concerned about, please call me on 05793 20836 or scroll down and complete the quick outline form.
-I will speak to my panel of insurers confidentially so you’ll know in advance what medical information is required.
-Thanks, Nick.
+If you have a medical issue or history of illness that you’re concerned will affect your application, please call me on or scroll down and complete the quick outline form.
+I will speak to my panel of insurers confidentially, so you’ll know your chances of cover before you apply.

-Each insurance company will take a different view of the same health issue so one insurer may offer you the normal price whereas another may increase your price.
+Every provider takes a different view of the same health issue, so one insurer may offer you the normal price, whereas another may increase your price.

 Your life insurance application form consists of a series of health questions to which you answer either yes or no.

 Answer yes, give more detail, and that should be enough to appease the insurer’s nosiness.